 When your vehicle requires warranty service, you should contact your dealer and request an appointment.
 By scheduling a service appointment and advising your service consultant of your transportation needs, your dealer can help minimize your inconvenience.
-If it is determined that your vehicle cannot be scheduled into the service department immediately and is still operative, you are encouraged to drive the vehicle until scheduling can be accomplished.
+If your vehicle cannot be scheduled into the service department immediately, keep driving it until it can be scheduled for service, unless, of course, the problem is safety-related.
+If it is, please call your dealership, let them know this, and ask for instructions.
 If the dealer requests that you simply drop the vehicle off for service, you are urged to do so as early in the work day as possible to allow for same day repair.